irad100/irad.dev/src/content/blog/proactive-security.md

 ---
-title: "Proactive Security"
+title: Proactive Security
-description: "The future of security is proactive"
+description: The future of security is proactive
-pubDate: "Apr 27 2025"
+pubDate: Apr 27 2025
-heroImage: "/proactive-security.png"
+heroImage: ../assets/proactive-security.png
 ---

 ### The current state